 Additionally, the use of a systemic pesticide containing imidacloprid once early in the season and once midsummer is quite effective.

-Foliar applications of a Neem oil solution is helpful in keeping these pests under control.
+Foliar applications of Neem oil pesticide sprays is helpful in keeping these pests under control.

 Is This Plant Toxic Or Poisonous?